thousandeyes/thousandeyes-sdk-java/tests/README.md

                 .bearerToken("<bearer-token>")
                 .build();

-        AgentToAgentApi apiInstance = new AgentToAgentApi(defaultClient);
+        AgentToAgentTestsApi apiInstance = new AgentToAgentTestsApi(defaultClient);
-        UpdateAgentToAgentTest updateAgentToAgentTest = new UpdateAgentToAgentTest(); // UpdateAgentToAgentTest |
+        AgentToAgentTestRequest agentToAgentTestRequest = new AgentToAgentTestRequest(); // AgentToAgentTestRequest |
         String aid = "1234"; // String | A unique identifier associated with your account group.
 You can retrieve your `AccountGroupId` from the `/account-groups` endpoint.
 Note that you must be assigned to the target account group.
 Specifying this parameter without being assigned to the target account group will result in an error response.
-        List<Expand> expand = Arrays.asList(); // List<Expand> | Optional parameter on whether or not to expand the test sub-resources.
+        List<ExpandTestOptions> expand = Arrays.asList(); // List<ExpandTestOptions> | Optional parameter on whether or not to expand the test sub-resources.
 By default no expansion is going to take place if the query parameter is not present.
 If the user wishes to expand the `agents` sub-resource, they need to pass the `?expand=agent` query. try {
-            AgentToAgentTest result = apiInstance.createAgentToAgentTest(updateAgentToAgentTest, aid, expand);
+            AgentToAgentTestResponse result = apiInstance.createAgentToAgentTest(agentToAgentTestRequest, aid, expand);
             System.out.println(result);
         } catch (ApiException e) {
-            System.err.println("Exception when calling AgentToAgentApi#createAgentToAgentTest");
+            System.err.println("Exception when calling AgentToAgentTestsApi#createAgentToAgentTest");
             System.err.println("Status code: " + e.getCode());
             System.err.println("Reason: " + e.getResponseBody());
             System.err.println("Response headers: " + e.getResponseHeaders());